-Built as the gateway to the North, the originally station was a grand statement, entrance was through a Doric arch standing about 70 feet high.
+Built as the gateway to the North, the originally station was a grand statement.
+Entrance was through a Doric arch standing about 70 feet high.
 Sadly 1960’s planners had no regard to history (and the fact the grand structure survived Nazi bombing).
 The arch and station were flattened and replaced by what is London’s ugliest main line station by far.
 Fortunately salvation may be near, as HS2 will require major rebuilding of this 1960’s monstrosity.
 The 18 platforms serve about 40 million passengers travelling to the major cities of Birmingham, Liverpool, Manchester and Glasgow.

 If Victorian company politics hadn’t got in the way of common sense, the station would never have been built.
 Having failed to reach a working agreement with the Great Northern Railway, The Midland Railway had to build their own route to London.
 Not being a company to do things on the cheap, they built what many rate as London’s greatest station.
 When built the arched train shed was the widest in the world, and George Gilbert Scott’s Midland Hotel is a true cathedral of the railway building era.

-Now the home of Eurostar, the station has been sympathetically restored and extended.
+Now the home of Eurostar, the once run down station has been sympathetically restored and extended.
 It seems unimaginable now, that it once faced the same fate as old Euston.
 Fortunately it was saved, helped a lot by John Betjeman the former Poet Laureate of whom there is now a statue on the concourse.

-It’s now used by over 30 million passengers, as well as Eurostar, there are extensive commuter services and the remaining Midland Railway routes to the East Midlands and Sheffield.
+It’s now used by over 30 million passengers.
+As well as Eurostar, there are extensive commuter services and the remaining Midland Railway routes to the East Midlands and Sheffield.

 Of London’s Railway Stations, Kings Cross is arguably the most famous, our most famous named train, the Flying Scotsman traditionally departed at 10:00 am and more recently, it’s the starting point for Hogwarts Express.

-Despite it’s plain modernish exterior, the station was built before neighbouring St Pancras.
+Despite it’s plain modernish exterior, the station was built before neighbouring Gothic styled St Pancras.
 For many years under British Rail control it suffered from overcrowding, probably the worst catering on the network and a general air of neglect.
 Now it boasts a new stunning concourse with leading shops and restaurants.
 The old derelict former railway lands beyond have been redeveloped.

 It is used by over 30 million passengers, serving Peterborough, Leeds, Bradford, Newcastle, Edinburgh and Aberdeen as well as commuter services.

-It may surprise you, but Liverpool Street serving 65 million passengers a year is well ahead on our list of London’s Railway Stations.
+It may surprise you, but Liverpool Street serving 65 million passengers a year is well ahead on this list of London’s Railway Stations.
 It rates third in the country behind Waterloo and Victoria.
 To the east of the city, it handles mainly commuter traffic and longer distance services to East Anglia as well as the Stansted Express.
-It has 18 main line and good tube connections.
+It has 18 main line platforms and good tube connections.

 The building has been updated whilst retaining historical features.
 Broad Street, once a thriving terminus serving commuters was located next door, all trace has gone, but the route to the station has been largely reopened as part of the extended London Overground.